-- 1. Submit a completed application form.
-The application form is available at www.emmaus.edu/apply. - 2.
-Request that their secondary school send an official transcript of credits, including grade point average and high school graduation date.
-Transcripts must be sent directly from the school or delivered in a signed and sealed school envelope. - 3.
-Request that all colleges attended send an official college transcript of credits and grades (even if no credits were earned).
-All transcripts must be sent directly from the college or delivered in a signed and sealed school envelope. - 4.
-Arrange for a church leader to complete the recommendation form: www.emmaus.edu/reference
+- 1. Submit an application at emmaus.edu/apply. - 2.
+Request their high school send an official transcript. - 3.
+Request that all colleges attended send an official college transcript (even if no credits were earned). - 4.
+Arrange for a church/ministry leader or spiritual mentor to complete the reference form: emmaus.edu/reference

-Transfer student who holds an Associates or Bachelor's Degree at time of application:
+Transfer students who hold an earned associate's or bachelor's degree at the time of application:

-- 1. Submit a completed application form.
-The application form is available at www.emmaus.edu/apply. - 2.
-Request that all colleges attended send an official college transcript of credits and grades (even if no credits were earned).
-The transcript from the college where the degree credentials were earned must reflect that degree.
-All transcripts must be sent directly from the college or delivered in a signed and sealed school envelope. - 3.
-Arrange for a church leader to complete the recommendation form: www.emmaus.edu/reference
+- 1. Submit an application at emmaus.edu/apply. - 2.
+Request that all colleges attended send an official college transcript (even if no credits were earned). - 3.
+Arrange for a church/ministry leader or spiritual mentor to complete the reference form: emmaus.edu/reference

-Once a transfer student is admitted they must complete the following:
+Once a transfer student is admitted, they must complete the following: